-In recent years, a model of innovation has emerged in the developing world where they find their own solutions to their problems, turning necessity into a virtue.
-Cheap technologies and designs that triumph in their countries of origin are exported to the developed world thanks to their efficiency and simplicity.
+In recent years, a model of innovation has emerged in the developing world that seeks to solve problems by making a virtue out of necessity.
+Low-cost technologies and designs that succeed in their countries of origin are exported to the developed world thanks to their efficiency and simplicity.

 In the early 1990s, Dr. Therdchai Jivacate began working on a revolutionary idea: providing prostheses to citizens of Thailand at reasonable prices.
 The key to this story probably lies in the concept of “reasonable”.
 Is it reasonable to ask for up to $20,000 for a prosthetic leg in a country in which people earn $2 a day?
 Therdchai Jivacate thought it was reasonable for a Thai farmer to pay $30 for a prosthesis, and thanks to his innovative spirit he converted a smart idea into reality.
-Starting from bottles of drinkable yogurt, his foundation molds orthopedic legs and feet that make life easier for thousands of people.
+Starting from recycled plastic yogurt containers, his foundation molds prosthetic legs and feet that make life easier for thousands of people.

-The solution is cheap, but not on the cheap.
-“Although it may sound counterintuitive, the quality demanded by poor people tends to be higher than the quality demanded by the rich,” says Vijay Govindarajan, one of the men who knows best about investing in innovation in developing countries.
-The inhabitants of the rural areas of Thailand do not need prosthetics to walk on the sidewalks of a large western city, but rather to get into the rice fields, transport goods by bicycle or climb trees.
-This is why orthopedics should be more durable, stronger and more manageable.
+The solution is cheap, but it is not done on the cheap.
+“As counterintuitive as it may seem, the quality demanded by poor people tends to be higher than the quality demanded by the rich,” says Vijay Govindarajan, one of the men who knows best about investing in innovation in developing countries.
+The inhabitants of the rural areas of Thailand do not need artificial limbs to walk on the sidewalks of a large western city, but rather to get into the rice fields, transport goods by bicycle or climb trees.
+This is why prostheses should be more durable, stronger and more manageable.

-“It’s about squeezing the performance paradigm, offering more for less,” sums up Govindarajan, creator of the term “reverse innovation” which defines these bursts of ingenuity that arise where the need intensifies, in Southeast Asian countries, in Africa or Latin America, and whose achievements can be exported to the first world.
-Today, while some of the victims of the Boston Marathon attack suffer all kinds of hardship to pay for prostheses, the victims of land mines in Laos, Myanmar, Malaysia and Thailand have solutions that fit both their legs and their pocketbooks.
+“It’s about pushing the performance paradigm and offering more for less,” sums up Govindarajan, creator of the term “reverse innovation” which defines these bursts of ingenuity that arise where the need intensifies, in Southeast Asian countries, in Africa or Latin America, and whose achievements can be exported to the first world.
+Today, while it costs many people in developed countries a fortune to pay for prostheses, the victims of land mines in Laos, Myanmar, Malaysia and Thailand have solutions that fit both their legs and their pocketbooks.

-Govindarajan began developing this term when he discovered that many of the sophisticated Western inventions did not reach developing countries due to their high cost and complex operation.
-In the years in which he led the innovation department of General Motors, the U.S. giant developed a device that performs electrocardiograms and only costs $500, compared to the $10,000 price of those found in hospitals in Europe or the U.S. Moreover, its simple operation does not require the use of a specialized technician who also takes care of maintenance.
-It was developed with the needs of India or Africa in mind, but they have been sold by the thousands in 125 countries.
+Govindarajan began developing this concept when he discovered that many of the sophisticated Western inventions did not reach developing countries due to their high cost and complex operation.
+In the years in which he led the innovation department of General Electric, the U.S. giant developed a device that performs electrocardiograms and only costs $500, compared to the $10,000 price tag of those found in hospitals in Europe or the U.S. Moreover, its simple operation does not require the use of a specialized technician who also takes care of maintenance.
+It was developed with the needs of India or Africa in mind but it has been sold by the thousands in 125 countries.

 Now, it is the innovators of the poorest regions of the world who are designing their own technological solutions for a pittance, perfectly tailored to their needs and exportable to the developed world thanks to their efficiency.
-“Because of the low per capita incomes in the developing world, conditions are ripe for innovations that offer decent quality at an ultra low price, i.e. a 50% solution at a cost of 5%.
-At first, a 50% solution is unattractive in the rich world, but over time the efficiency rises until, finally, it is also attractive,” writes Govindarajan.
+“Because per-capita incomes are so low in the developing world, conditions are ripe for innovations that offer decent quality at an ultralow price—that is, a 50% solution at a 5% price.
+At first, the 50% solution is unattractive in the rich world, but eventually, performance rises to the point that it is attractive in the rich world,” write Govindarajan and Chris Trimble in their blog.

-Reverse innovation, born among the poor and dazzling to the rich, has begun to find its place in the world thanks to the talent to turn a lack of resources into a virtue.
-And one of the key objectives is, obviously, health care: better to invent a new method than to adapt one brought in from the outside.
+Reverse innovation, which is born among the poor and dazzles the rich, has begun to find its place in the world thanks to a talent for making a virtue out of a lack of resources.
+And one of the key objectives is, obviously, health care: it is better to invent a new method than to adapt one brought in from outside.

-“In general, efforts to design new technologies in low-resource places have been more successful than attempts to adapt existing technologies by eliminating more costly or complex features,” expound the bioengineers Rebecca Richards- Kortum and Maria Oden recently in the prestigious journal Science.
-These researchers at Rice University in Houston concluded, after a couple of weeks in Africa studying their health systems, that it is best to promote innovation in these countries to provide solutions to their problems.
+“In general, efforts to design new technologies in low-resource places have been more successful than attempts to adapt existing technologies by eliminating more costly or complex features,” bioengineer Rebecca Richards-Kortum and her collaborators wrote in the journal Science.
+These researchers from Rice University in Houston concluded, after spending time in Africa studying their healthcare systems, that the best approach is to encourage innovation in these countries in order to provide solutions to their problems.

-Going a little beyond the classic “teach to fish rather than give a fish”, Richards- Kortum and Oden designed a program that provides tools and knowledge for innovation in health in low-resource settings where the design enters into conflict with shortages of electricity and drinking water, scarcity of funds, lack of supplies, absence of trained users and insufficient policy innovation.
+Going a little beyond the classic “teach to fish rather than give a fish,” Richards-Kortum and her collaborator Maria Oden designed a program that provides tools and knowledge for innovation in health in low-resource settings where the design enters into conflict with shortages of electricity and drinking water, scarcity of funds, lack of supplies, absence of trained users and insufficient policy innovation.

-For example, thanks to a breathing apparatus for the resuscitation of newborns, which operates manually, is self-inflating and does not need electricity, the mortality of infants in Tanzania has been reduced by 47%.
-In collaboration with the University of Malawi, a device for the treatment of respiratory problems has been developed which costs $400 and provides the same care as machines which cost up to $6,000 in the U.S., fifteen times more.
+For example, thanks to a breathing apparatus for the resuscitation of newborns that operates manually, is self-inflating and does not need electricity, infant mortality in Tanzania has been reduced by 47%.
+In collaboration with the University of Malawi, a device has been developed to treat respiratory problems in infants using fish aquarium pumps.
+The system, which in Malawi has boosted the survival rate of these babies from 24% to 65%, is already used in more than 30 countries, and provides the same care as therapies that cost up to $6,000 in the U.S., for 15 times less.

 These initiatives are reminiscent of many of the projects that the Bill and Melinda Gates Foundation is funding for a new generation of cheap, unbreakable and sensitive condoms or to efficiently dispose of organic waste of human origin in populations without sanitation or sewage systems.
 But it’s not enough: “Alternative approaches are needed to design technologies intended to operate in areas without resources for consumption,” say these bioengineers.